Knowing how segmenting your network with zones protects

 Zones not only protect your network by segmenting it

-into smaller, more easily controlled areas, zones also protect the
+into smaller, more easily managed areas, zones also protect the

 network because you can control access to zones and traffic movement

 Zones prevent uncontrolled traffic from flowing through the firewall

 interfaces into your network because firewall interfaces can’t process